bobolobxd/swagscript/README.md

 Go to https://raw.githubusercontent.com/bobolobxd/swampscript/main/swamp.py and press ctrl-s and save the script

-Change steampath on line 149 to your current steam directory
+Change steampath on line 149 to where your steam.exe is located

 After you finished the steps above, open the powershell terminal again as administrator (step 1 above) and type the lines below:
 ```